ericvalcik/flix-script/README.md

-# Flixbus script 😉
+# Github actions scraper + resend email bot 😉

-This script checks the status of a Flixbus bus and if that bus has space, sends an email to me :P
+All usage bot that will be periodically checking a website and will send an email if something changes (if you want him to :)).

 ## The Tutorial